The NSW War Memorials Register is undergoing maintenance. There may be temporary disruption of services.

 Photographs are an important part of recording a war memorial on the NSW War Memorials Register.
 They document the memorial's physical characteristics, and provide a record of its condition, which can help identify conservation and repair issues.
-The below guidelines will assist you to ensure the photographs you take are of a suitable format and quality to be published on the Register.
+Following the below guidelines will ensure your photographs are of a suitable format and quality to be published on the Register.

 We encourage you to download our full guide to photographing war memorials before you begin documenting the memorial.